3533+Q7 Hanson, MA, USA

 Trail Description

-A network of wide, flat dirt roads surrounds this former cranberry bog.
+A network of wide, flat dirt roads surrounds this retired cranberry bog, now returning to its natural state.
 Access from Indian Head Pond, at the Marcus L. Urann Fisherman’s Landing, off Route 58 (approx. 364 Indian Head Street).
+A Colonial-era cart path leads through the Sleeper Conservation Area to private property.
+In the future, watch for an additional loop trail through the Sleeper Conservation Area.

 Habitats and Wildlife

-The headwaters of Indian Head Brook are located on this property.
-Indian Head Brook flows north from Indian Head Pond, through Wampatuck Pond and Little Cedar Swamp, into the Indian Head/Drinkwater River, which then flows into the North River and out to sea.
+The headwaters of Indian Head Brook are located on the Alton Smith Reserve property.
+The brook originates in Maquan Pond, and flows south to Indian Head Pond, then northwest to Wampatuck Pond and Little Cedar Swamp.
+It continues north to the Indian Head/Drinkwater River.

 Historic Site: No